When you're looking to lose weight and improve your health, healthy eating is a must.

 Smoothies come really handy for times like that.

-Yes, chocolate in its pure form is awesome for your health.
+Dark chocolate too is awesome for your health, but be sure to select ones with over 70% cacao.
 Here is a post on dark chocolate benefits if you are interested.

 - 1 ½ cups of organic dark chocolate